 - A cough that is frequent and produces mucus

 - A lack of energy

 Should I Call the Doctor About Bronchitis?

-See your health care provider if you have any of these symptoms:
+See your doctor if you have any of these symptoms:

-- A chest cold that lasts more than two weeks
+- A cough that lasts more than two to three weeks

 - Any shortness of breath or wheezing

 Can I Treat Bronchitis at Home?